-When receiving the "SIP INVITE request for non-controlling MCPTT function of an MCPTT group" the MCPTT server can be acting as a controller MCPTT function in an ongoing prearranged group call or, if an prearranged group call is not ongoing, be initiated as an non-controlling MCPTT function and invite MCPTT users.
+When receiving the "SIP INVITE request for non-controlling MCPTT function of an MCPTT group" the IWF can be performing the controlling role in an ongoing prearranged group call or, if a prearranged group call is not ongoing, be initiated as an IWF performing the non-controlling role and invite both LMR and MCPTT users.
+Participants homed in the IWF are invited per LMR procedures.
+MCPTT users are invited per the procedures of 3GPP TS 24.379 [81].

-If a prearranged group call is not ongoing the MCPTT server shall perform the actions specified in subclause 10.1.1.5.2.2.
+If a prearranged group call is not ongoing the IWF performing the non-controlling role shall perform the actions specified in subclause 110.1.1.5.2.2.

-If the "SIP INVITE request for non-controlling MCPTT function of an MCPTT group" is received when a prearranged group call is ongoing, the controlling MCPTT function may switch from operating in a controlling MCPTT function mode to operate in a non-controlling MCPTT function mode as specified in subclause 10.1.1.5.2.3.
+If the "SIP INVITE request for non-controlling MCPTT function of an MCPTT group" is received when a prearranged group call is ongoing, the IWF performing the controlling role may switch from operating as an IWF performing the controlling role to operate as an IWF performing the non-controlling role as specified in subclause 110.1.1.5.2.3.